CSIRO-enviro-informatics/addrcatch-linkset/README.md

   * this file allows you to preview the data of the full linkset file
 * **[ac-10rows.csv](ac-10rows.csv)** - the top 10 "rows" (links) of the linkset in CSV format
 * **[commands.sh](commands.sh)** - some simple shell scripts to convert the data CSV file into RDF (turtle) and to do a few other small admin tasks

+## Methods
+The method used to generate each link within a Linkset is required by the LocI project's definition of a Linkset to be indicated per-link and this is done so by the `loci:hadGenerationMethod` property.
+Then, all methods indicated (this Linkset uses only 1) themselves need detailing.

+This Linkset's sole method is described in the Linkset header as a "Spatial Intersection Method" whereby:

+> This method uses the G-NAF LDAPI to page through the register, obtain the GeoSPARQL geometry for the address point, and then uses a OGC Simple Features Contains filter on the GeoFabric WFS Service.

+The code used for this method is hoseted seperately as indicated in the header's method description at <https://github.com/jabhay/linkset_creator>.

 ## Rights & License